jfig39/zephyr-projects/examples/button_driver_example_step_by_step/README.md

 # Zephyr Custom Driver Tutorial — Button Driver Example (nRF Connect in VS Code)

 This tutorial walks you through creating a **custom GPIO button driver** in Zephyr RTOS from scratch, using only the **nRF Connect extension in VS Code**.
+Based off of this tutorial series  [Watch on YouTube](https://www.youtube.com/watch?v=vXAg_UbEurc&list=PLEBQazB0HUyTmK2zdwhaf8bLwuEaDH-52&index=6)

 ---